 Senior Scientist responsible for the development and evaluation of remote sensing techniques for use on high altitude platforms.
 Continuing work on the CyMISS (Cyclone Intensity Measurement from the ISS) project with the crew the International Space Station to acquire photography needed to support the development of a new remote sensing technique to determine the strength of powerful tropical cyclones such as hurricanes.

 Most recently responsible for the acquisition and analysis of orbital imagery for the assessment of stereographic techniques to determine the altitudes of clouds as part of the CyMISS (Cyclone Intensity Measurement from the ISS) project whose goal is to determine the strength of powerful tropical cyclones such as hurricanes.
-Worked with the crew the ISS to acquire photography needed for this project.
-Project team has been selected by Center for the Advancement of Science in Space (CASIS) to receive the 2017 Innovation in Earth Science and Remote Sensing Award for our work.
+Worked with the crew the ISS to acquire photography needed for this project and received the 2017 Innovation in Earth Science and Remote Sensing Award for this work from CASIS which manages the ISS National Laboratory for NASA.

 Principle Investigator on U.S. science team for Stereo Experiment in the joint U.S.-Russian RAMOS program.
 Also provided support in data reduction and all aspects of experiment planning and mission design for the U.S. contribution to this program.